BJGuoan/THU_BioInfo/README.md

 # THU_BioInfo
-For bioinformatics course of THU
+For bioinformatics course of THU in 2025 spring